Generalized Asymptotic Limit Theory and Inference for Isotonic Regression: Results for Isotonic Regression

-\end{exmp} \begin{exmp}[Locally Asymmetric Functions] In previous examples, the assumption on $f_{0,n}$ implies that the behavior is antisymmetric around $x_0$, i.e., $\psi(-c) = -\psi(c)$ for all $c > 0$.
+Note that this $\psi(\cdot)$ is the same as the one from Example~\ref{exmp:Wright-1981}, but now the rate of convergence is different.
+It is easy to see that $s_n$ here satisfies $s_n = n^{1/(2\theta+1)}L^*(n)$ for some function $L^*(\cdot)$ that is slowly varying at $\infty$. \end{exmp} \begin{exmp}[Locally Asymmetric Functions] In previous examples, the assumption on $f_{0,n}$ implies that the behavior is antisymmetric around $x_0$, i.e., $\psi(-c) = -\psi(c)$ for all $c > 0$.
 Furthermore, the local polynomial behavior is also the same on either side.
 It is easy to construct examples where $f_{0,n}$ behaves like a quadratic on the left of $x_0$ and as a cubic on the right of $x_0$.
 In this example, we consider such cases.
 Let $f_{0,n}$ be non-decreasing functions such that for some $\theta_1, \theta_2 > 0$, $A_1, A_2 > 0$ and some functions $L_1(\cdot), L_2(\cdot)$ slowly varying at $0$,